On the cohomological dimension of kernels of maps to $\mathbb Z$: Introduction

 \subsection{Acknowledgments}

 The author is grateful to Dawid Kielak for many useful conversations and comments on this article and to Andrei Jaikin-Zapirain for communicating simplifications of the original argument that have led to a far more transparent and streamlined proof.
-The author is supported by the National Science and Engineering Research Council (NSERC) [ref.~no.~567804-2022] and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).
+The author thanks the referee for their useful comments, which have improved the exposition.
+The author is supported by the National Science and Engineering Research Council (NSERC) (ref.~no.~567804-2022) and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).